MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-configuration-r-services.md

 - 20 processors divided into four groups of five CPUs each.
 Each group of CPUs is located on the same NUMA node.

-- Maximum number of concurrent batches was set to 8.
+- Maximum number of concurrent batches was set to eight.

 - Each workload group must handle two scoring tasks.
 As soon as one task finished reading data and starts scoring, the other task can start reading data from the database.